PierreMazzucotelli/clustering_CEM_gaussian_mixture_model/README.md

 ## Files

-- `Cherkaoui_Mazzucotelli_19_23.ipynb`: The Jupyter Notebook containing the implementation and analysis.
+- `clustering_CEM_gaussian_mixture_model.ipynb`: The Jupyter Notebook containing the implementation and analysis.

 ## How to Run